pagantis/prestashop/README.md

 Configure the plugin in Woocommerce admin panel using the information found in your [Paga+Tarde profile](https://bo.pagamastarde.com/shop).

 For more information about how to config the module, see our [configuration section](/Documentation/configuration.md).

+## :arrow_forward: Use
+To use in a real environment you should enable your Paga+Tarde account.

+For more information about how to use the module, see our [use section](/Documentation/use.md).